Authy OneTouch Now On Desktop

 No Longer Just For 2FA

 OneTouch, and other services like it, are typically used for the initial login, where the first factor of authentication (a user entering a username and password) combines with a second factor (push notification to a mobile device).
 However, with OneTouch, you can now consider removing the password altogether.
 Yahoo Account Key does exactly this.
 Once you’ve registered your device (typically a smartphone) you no longer need a password to access your account.

 Some of our customers even go beyond the login and implement this new authentication method to secure in application high-value events or risky data changes, such as transferring funds or deleting user accounts.

 Today, the traditional method for approving such activities is to communicate by email.
 For example, in business, a project team may create a purchase order online, and the system shoots out an email to the CFO asking him/her to approve.
 The CFO will open the email, click on a link, and log in to the application.
 Once past the standard authentication steps, they must then navigate to the purchase order in question and approve or deny it.

 That’s a lot of work, and all those steps (not to mention crowded inboxes) can cause long delays and jeopardize project deliverables.
 Instead, OneTouch takes this process and reigns it in by sending a quick notification to the decision maker’s phone.
 Open the app, read the request, review and approve.

 Implement Better Authentication

 Try Authy OneTouch.
 Just a few lines of code and a few minutes of your time make it worth investigating.
-And because it’s now available on the Authy for Chrome extension, it’s even more convenient than ever.
+And because it’s now available on the Authy for Desktop, it’s even more convenient than ever.
 Get started now.